Comparison

 • Simplicity.
 LazeeFish does one thing — envelope budgeting — without the clutter of investment dashboards, goal widgets, or net worth modules.

-• Recurring bills — free.
-Bill templates with auto-fulfillment from Plaid and 8-month pattern detection, at $0.
+• Recurring bills — included.
+Bill templates with auto-fulfillment from Plaid and 8-month pattern detection, included.
 Monarch includes bill tracking only inside the $99.99/year plan.

 • Debt tracking with principal paydown.
 Monarch categorizes debt payments as expenses.
 LazeeFish's debt tracker auto-splits every payment into principal and interest using your balance and APR — so you see actual equity building, not just money leaving your account.